xpepper/poker-hands-kata/README.md

         - (1,2) vs (1,3) DOING
     - flush (=> suit!)
     - straight flush

+* Building a Card is not easy.
+Also comparing a Card against another is straightforward.

 * Smells like a rule engine is yelling to be implemented to evaluate the poker hands...

 * From simply telling which hand is higher than another to showing the actual winning rank (e.g. _"White wins. - with high card: Ace"_)